bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-08-version-bits-miners.md

 ![version bits state diagram](https://raw.githubusercontent.com/bitcoin/bips/master/bip-0009/states.png)

-The Bitcoin network retargets mining difficulty every 2016 blocks; at this time _version bits_ will look at the window of the previous 2016 every to see how many blocks signal for a given soft fork.
+The Bitcoin network retargets mining difficulty every 2016 blocks; at this time _version bits_ will look at the window of the previous 2016 blocks to see how many blocks signal for a given soft fork.
 If 95% of the blocks signal readiness for the soft fork, the state changes from `[STARTED]` to `[LOCKED_IN]`.

 After `[LOCKED_IN]` the rules will activate after one more difficulty retarget, i.e. a further 2016 blocks.
 Nodes software will warn that an upgrade is pending.